git-no/jekyll-breadcrumbs/README.md

 1. Download the latest [release](https://github.com/git-no/jekyll-breadcrumbs/releases) and unpack the file.
 - Copy the content of *_plugin* folder to your Jekyll repository *_plugin* folder.
 If you do not use jekyll-language-plugin you can or should skip the lang-tag.rb file (translates breadcrumbs).
 - Copy *nav-breadcrumb.html* into your Jekyll repository *_include* folder.
+- Copy the *.css* into your css directory and link the file within your html or copy the code from our .css file into your css file.

 ### Configuration
 1. Include the nav-breadcrumb.html where every you want to place the breadcrumbs ``` {% include nav-breadcrumb.html %} ```.